MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 ## Related content

-After you install a sensor, you can follow extra post-installation steps:
+After you install a sensor, you can follow extra steps:

 - If you installed the sensor on an AD FS or AD CS server, see [Post-installation steps (optional)](active-directory-federation-services.md#post-installation-steps-optional).